 The send operation can only be used with a connected socket.
-Use the send\to function to send data on an unconnected datagram socket.
+Use the send_to function to send data on an unconnected datagram socket.

-'''

-send_to(self, buffer: byte_span, remote_addr: ip.address, remote_port:

-integer[, flags: integer]) → integer
+send_to(self, buffer: byte_span, remote_addr: ip.address, remote_port: integer[, flags: string[]]) → integer

-'''

 Send a datagram to the specified remote endpoint and blocks current fiber until it completes or errs.